Search This Site

 Troubleshooting Computer Problems

-Troubleshooting computer problems is, unfortunately, something we all end up trying at one time or another.
-This page covers the duh! mistakes that we all make.
-I have been building computers for over 12 years now, and I still do some of these things.
+Computer problems, unfortunately, do occur.
+This troubleshooting page covers the duh! mistakes that we all make.
+It also highlights computer troubleshooting tips, and problems and solutions to look for.
+(I've been building computers for over 12 years now, and I still do some of these things.)

-If you press the power button on the front of your computer, and nothing happens, these are some common computer problems.
+If you press the power button on the front of your computer, and nothing happens, you've got a computer problem.
+Is it a common problem?
+Or is it something more complicated?

 • Power Cable - Is the power cable plugged in to the power supply on the back of the computer, and is it plugged from there into an outlet?
 If not, plug it in and give it a try.